Grenfell Tower: Manslaughter charges possible

 Addressing Parliament earlier Thursday, Prime Minister Theresa May said a statement on the test results of the cladding samples taken from Grenfell Tower would be made in the next 48 hours.

-She added that the government could test more than 100 samples a day, with the results coming within hours.
+She added that the government could test more than 100 samples a day, through the Building Research Establishment, with the results coming within hours.

+In total, 151 homes were destroyed in the fire, May said.
+So far, 164 properties have been found to house displaced residents and are currently undergoing inspection, she added.

 Camden residents fear fire threat